Risk Factors for Uterine Cancer & Prevention

 Lynch syndrome

 If genes involved in mismatch DNA repair don’t work properly due to mutations, then mistakes develop in the DNA and lead to gene mutations and eventually to cancer.
-In women with Lynch syndrome, the risk of colorectal and endometrial cancers increases manifolds.
+In women with Lynch syndrome, the risk of colorectal and endometrial cancers increases manifold.

 Prevention of Endometrial Cancer